davidgasquez/handbook/Open Data Protocol.md

 	- [Qri](https://qri.io/).
 An evolution of the classical open portals that added [[decentralization]] (IPFS) and computing on top of the data.
 Sadly, [it came to an end early in 2022](https://qri.io/winding_down).
 It's the closest thing to the ideal I shared earlier I'm aware of.
 - In web3, we have [Ocean Protocol](https://oceanprotocol.com/) and [The Graph](https://thegraph.com/).
 They've designed the incentive landscape and provided tools to share and discover data.
 For now, I think they only work for blockchain related datasets.
 - There are also some interesting databases in the space ([DuckDB](https://duckdb.org/)) that focus on decentralizing the querying capabilities, using technologies like WASM.
+	- This makes possible an intermediary step in which you could read Parquet files from IPFS, model the data with `dbt` and write them back on IPFS.

 ## Extra Thoughts